LaurenMusante/Independent-1/README.md

 You will need a functional web browser, Terminal, and Atom all installed on the computer you're using.

 Navigate to https://github.com/LaurenMusante/Independent-1
-Open Terminal, navigate to Desktop
+Open Terminal, navigate to Desktop.

 $ git clone https://github.com/LaurenMusante/Independent-1.git

-$ cd Independent-1
+Open directory Independent-1

+Open "index.html" in browser.

 Known Bugs:
 No known bugs.